 Kevin Harty (member) of Roxbury is the Executive Director of the White River Craft Center and one of the original Arts Bus board members.
 Kevin has a long history with the Arts Bus, other nonprofit organizations in Central Vermont and a commitment to community engagement through the arts.

-Pam White (Chair) of West Braintree joined the Art’s Bus board in the summer of 2014.
+Pam White (member) of West Braintree, joined the Art’s Bus board in the summer of 2014.
 With her she brings a love of learning and crafting.
 Pam has a background in Early Childhood Development with 27 years experience owning and operating an early care and education program.
-Pam understands the different learning styles children have and as the Chair of the Arts Bus board of directors she focuses on helping families and communities understand how the arts reach children in ways typical learning does not.
-Along with helping to raise many children in the Randolph, Braintree, Brookfield area Pam and her husband Mark raised three children, all grown and living in New York City, in their West Braintree home.
+Pam understands the different learning styles of children and as the previous Chair of the Arts Bus board of directors, she focused on helping families and communities understand how the arts reach children in ways typical learning does not.
+Along with helping to raise many children in the Randolph, Braintree and Brookfield area, Pam raised three children, all grown and living in New York City,

 Joan Feierabend (member) of East Randolph received her BFA from Pratt Institute and her MFA from Vermont college.
 Her teaching career started with teaching crafts to the aged handicapped, followed by teaching deaf/ blind children for one year.
 After moving to Vermont in 1970, she began teaching adult degree courses at VT College and Goddard.
 When her children were preschool/kindergarten age, she ran that program in Tunbridge for 2 years.
 Joan then got a job teaching K-12 art at Chelsea Public School.
 She retired after 24 years at Chelsea.
 Currently she works on her own art work daily.